foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/conv_depthwise.rst

    +-----------------------------------------------------+--------------------------------------+
 ..

-All the listed functions must comply to the following conditions:
+Ensure that you satisfy the following conditions before calling the function:

  - ``in``, ``weights`` and ``bias`` tensors must be valid.